saraidrees/SZ4IoT/README.md

 # Installation

-1. Clone this repository under /Arduino/libraries directory.
+1. Clone SZ4IoT directory under /Arduino/libraries directory.
 2. Add #include <SZ4IoT.h> to your sketch.
 3. For compressing and decompressing (Float, Double, int8_t, int16_t, and int32_t) data, declare the array and its size and then call it inside the setup () function.
 4. For example, to compress and decompress floating data: